bc-discord/bc-discord.github.io/pages/balisong/recommendations/balisongs.md

 ---
 layout: page
-title: Recommendations
+title: Balisongs
-parent: Balisong
+parent: Recommendations
-nav_order: 3
+nav_order: 1
 ---

-# Price Recommendations
+# Balisong Budget Tiers

 These recommended balisongs have some of these qualities:

 - good value - good material, construction, and feature (e.g., jimping) for the price; the most important factor for being on this list